authgear/authgear-server/docs/specs/authentication-flow-api-reference.md

 {
   "required": true,
   "provider": {
-    "type": "recaptchav3",
-    "alias": "recaptchav3"
+    "type": "recaptchav3"
   }
 }
 ```

 If `risk_assessment.required` is true, then selecting this option requires performing risk assessment first.

-You use `provider.type` to determine which client side library to use.

-You use `provider.alias` to determine which client side credentials to use.
+You use `provider.type` to determine which client side library and which client side credentials to use.

 ---